-What’s this Drano Max Gel?
+What’s this, Drano Max Gel?

 This Drano Max Gel is a powerful enzymatic drain cleaner that will clean most of your tough drain clogs.
-The cleaner is produced by S. C. Johnson & Son – an American company that stands for quality and ethical manufacturing.
+The cleanser is produced by S. C. Johnson & Son – an American company that stands for quality and ethical manufacturing.

 But the Drano Max Gel cleaner was first produced in 1923.
 So, you can guess that it has undergone numerous iterative improvements in safety and quality.
 However, the company also has other products such as Drano snake and Drano Aerosol Plunger.

 - It’s produced to protect your pipes (both PVC and metal pipes) from corrosive action.
-Also, you can leave it overnight working on your clogged drain.
+Also, you can leave it overnight, working on your clogged drain.

-- You can pour into the sink with water and it’ll cut through it and get to the drain clog fast with its natural enzyme formula.
+- You can pour into the sink with water, and it’ll cut through it and get to the drain clog fast with its natural enzyme formula.

 Drain Test – Time it takes Bottle of water to drain

-So, I am done pouring the water and it has gone down the drain in 7.74 seconds (as shown in our timer below).
+So, I am done pouring the water, and it has gone down the drain in 7.74 seconds (as shown in our timer below).

-Now, pour a 5th of the Drano in the clogged drain
+Now, pour a 5th of the Drano in the clogged drain.

 As noted above, it took 7.74 seconds to drain the clean water.
 We’ll come back to this time at the end of the experiment.
 But first, now we pour the Drano Max Gel.

-Therefore, I completely rinsed out this sink.
+Therefore, I thoroughly rinsed out this sink.
 Next, I pour about a fifth of the Drano Max Gel into the drain.
 Next, I set my timer and allow 20 minutes before we come back for the next process.
 Finally, the 20 minutes ended.

 Flash Drain with Warm Water

 So, we continue following the label instructions.
 Next up, we now use warm water to flush the drain hoping that Drano has now cleared the clog.
 So, we do that right away – flush the water for about a minute, as fast as the faucet can run from the tap.